fhvilshoj/TorchLRP/README.md

 # Implementation of LRP for pytorch
-PyTorch implementation of the most basic Layer-Wise Relevance Propagation (LRP) rules, [1, 2, 3], for linear layers and convolutional layers.
+PyTorch implementation of some of the Layer-Wise Relevance Propagation (LRP) rules, [1, 2, 3], for linear layers and convolutional layers.

 The modules decorates `torch.nn.Sequential`, `torch.nn.Linear`, and